JAlcocerT/JAlcocerT/content/blog/ai-and-automation.md

 - The blue ocean: target underserved niches and small businesses, offering lower-priced, outcome-oriented services that were previously too expensive for traditional agencies.[1]

 ### How To Start & Monetize

 Ben recommends combining domain expertise with technical skills or partnering with AI-savvy engineers.

 Starting as a custom AI automation service targeting agencies or niche markets can build expertise while gradually productizing services into self-serve platforms.

-Monetization options include retainer-based, outcome-based, and product sales to agencies and end-users alike.[1]
+Monetization options include retainer-based, outcome-based, and product sales to agencies and end-users alike.

 ### Final Advice

 He stresses the importance of automating key processes, building end-to-end AI systems, and focusing on delivering real business outcomes—like leads, revenue, or brand awareness—rather than just selling AI tools.

 Targeting smaller or underserved markets with lower prices is a strategic move enabled by automation, creating largely untapped demand.[1]

-***

 This summary encapsulates how AI-powered service agencies are transforming what Ben describes as an "unsexy," low-margin market into highly scalable, profitable ventures leveraging automation and outcome-based strategies.

 Here is a breakdown of famous or notable companies operating in each of the three parts of the service industry as per the video, and in the AI automation agency and AI SaaS sectors mentioned:

 ### Growth Services (Digital Marketing, Lead Gen, etc.)

 - GrowthRocks (London, UK) — Growth hacking agency working with Volvo, FedEx
 - Rockboost (The Netherlands) — Growth hacking, clients include Cisco, Philips, Sony
 - Deviate Labs (Los Angeles, USA) — Consulting for growth marketing